“In the click moment when you first see one of my paintings it’s important to me that it’s easy to look at and undemanding.”

 Whether it’s the big bull in ‘Roy’ or the bears in ‘Michael’ or the odd creatures in ‘Shave Green’, there’s an intimacy these little creatures unwittingly reveal to us as they go about their daily lives.
 Unawares and in private there’s no need for pretence or performance, they’re in their world with all its trials and tribulations.
 There in lies an honesty – and this is where Zennor wants the viewer to be; involved in a world going on that’s intimate, magical and sometimes echoes our own.

-Original paintings will be on display in our Main Bar exhibition space and limited edition prints in ‘The Snug’.
-All work is for sale.
+Original paintings will be on display in our Main Bar exhibition space and prints will be for sale in ‘The Snug’.